chef/license-acceptance/README.md

 1. If the license is not accepted the product will exit with code `172`.
     * This is a randomly chosen number that enables CI tools to handle license failures with specific behavior.
-1. If a local product has accepted licenses and it installs a product onto a remote machine, the set of existing accepted licenses should be transfered to the remote machine.
+1. If a local product has accepted licenses and it installs a product onto a remote machine, the set of existing accepted licenses should be transferred to the remote machine.
 If the remote machine needs to accept new product licenses it should prompt for that acceptance on the local machine.
     * For example, users install the ChefDK and accept the license for ChefDK, Chef Client, InSpec, etc. If the user runs `knife bootstrap` against a remote machine then the licenses from the local machine will be copied to the